4d/docs/docs/FormEditor/objectLibrary.md

 A given object library can only be opened by one database at a time.
 However, several different libraries can be opened in the same database.

 To open a custom object library, select **Open>Object Library...** command in the 4D **File** menu or tool bar.
 A standard open file dialog box appears, which allows you to select the object library to open.
-You must select a **.project** file.
+You can select the following file types:
+- **.4dproject**
+- **.4dz**

 In fact, custom object libraries are standard 4D projects.
 However, only the following parts of the project are exposed as library:

 - project forms
 - first form pages